firezone/firezone/rust/gui-client/docs/intended_behavior.md

 1. Enter 'password' to unlock the stored token
 1. Expect "Connected to Firezone" notification
 1. Check the IP again
+1. Export the logs
+1. Expect `zipinfo` to show

 ## Settings tab